austin5919/Media-Player---SE/README.md

 ## Guide
 #### choose a Playlist/Library
 Click the dropdown menu to select and option.
-Its on the top right.
+Its on the top right and will allow you to pick a playlist/library you want to view.
+The default display will be the library.
 #### Play A Song
-Click once on the desired song found in the list.
+1)Click once on the desired song found in the list.
+If you are in the library the song will play and stop once it finishes and if you are in a playlist the mp3 player will commence autoplay starting from the song you selected.
+2)right click the song you want to play to prompt a pop up menu and then hover over "Current Playlist."
+The click on "Play Selected Song."
+Has the same effect as option number 1
-Or right click the song you want to play to prompt a pop up menu that shows all available options. in that menu you will be able to add songs to playlist.
+3)This option is only available when in the library.
+Right click the song you want to play to prompt a pop up menu and then hover over "Current Playlist."
+Then click on "Play Playlist From Beginning" to play playlist from start.
-#### Add A Song
+#### Add A Song To Library
-Click the *Browse* button.
+1)Click the *Browse* button.
 This will open a new window which will allow you to navigate to the song.
-Once you've navigated to your song you may click the *Open* button which will close the window and add the song to the list.
+Once you've navigated to your song you may click the *Open* button which will close the window and add the song to the library.
+#### Add A Song To Playlist
+1) Right click on the song you want to add to a playlist.
+This will prompt a menu that will allow you to "Select Other Playlist."
+Hover over the playlist you want to add the song to and then click on "Add Selected Song."

 ## Javadoc